-Team policy requires attendance at a minimum of five meets.
-High School Boys cannot compete in meets with the West Haven Wizards after their first High School Meet due to C.I.A.C. and Yankee Swim League Swimming regulations.
+Team policy requires attendance at a minimum of four meets.
+High School Boys cannot compete in meets with the West Haven Wizards after their first High School Meet due to C.I.A.C. and Yankee Swim League regulations.

 Contact Coach Sean if illness or family emergency occur.
 PLEASE let him know as soon as possible.
 The coaching staff spends hours before each meet setting up relay events and deciding what individual events each swimmer will swim.
 Coach Sean’s cell phone number is in this handbook and on every copy of meet directions we hand out.